 Find out as much as you can about the teachers at the school.
 What level of experience do they have?
 Are they a specialist in their subject area?
 Specialist teachers are an integral part of The Elms’ curriculum with specialist teaching enhancing Music, Sport, Drama, Modern Foreign Languages, Art, Design & Technology and ICT.
 This allows children to experience the highest level of teaching in these subject areas.

 Children need space to grow.
 In addition to the school playgrounds, find out what other additional outside activities are offered to pupils, such as Forest School, sport and outdoor learning.
 A love of the outdoors provides so many opportunities for children to learn and flourish.
 It is so important for children to get out of the classroom regularly both for healthy habits, wellbeing and for enjoyment.

 We are very fortunate at The Elms to sit within a 45 acre campus which includes a dedicated woodland space for Forest Schools; delivered as part of our core curriculum in Pre-School and beyond.
-Some schools provide weekly swimming lessons, at The Elms our onsite pool provides the opportunity for weekly lessons from age 6.
+Some schools provide weekly swimming lessons, at The Elms our onsite swimming pool provides the opportunity for weekly lessons from age 6.
 Our sports provision is also vast with sports coaching and activities far beyond the PE curriculum.

 Before and After School

 The balance of work and childcare can be a stretch for busy families.
 If this sounds relatable, the provision of before and after school care is an important factor when comparing primary school places.
 At The Elms, wrap-around care is an ideal option for working parents.
 The breakfast club starts from 7.30am or morning care from 8am, there is also after school care between the hours of 3.15pm and 6.00pm where pupils can take part in enjoyable, supervised activities with their friends.
 An extensive after school club programme, available from Reception, provides opportunities for children to discover new hobbies.